Joseph Corney is a fan of classic hard rock and heavy metal bands.

 Metallica Songs Written by Dave Mustaine

 Dave Mustaine claims that he wrote four songs on Kill 'Em All.
 He also claims he wrote the intro to the song "Motorbreath."
 He wrote the song "Jump in the Fire" which James and Lars re-wrote for the album.
 His song "Mechanix" was sped up, and given a new intro and became "The Four Horseman."
-He wrote the ending riff of the song "Phantom lord," and had some part in the making of "Metal Militia."
-Other songs he is credited with is "The Call of Ktulu" and "Ride the Lightning."
+He wrote the ending riff of the song "Phantom Lord" and had some part in the making of "Metal Militia."
+Other songs he is credited with include "The Call of Ktulu" and "Ride the Lightning."

 Why Dave Mustaine Was Fired

 On April 11, 1983, Dave Mustaine was fired from the band for his obnoxious and threatening behavior when he was drunk.
 When both Lars and James got drunk they would act foolish, but when Dave got drunk he would be self-destructive and get into fights with his bandmates and other people as well.
 He was not even given a chance to change his ways and Kirk Hammet seamlessly transitioned to the spot of lead guitarist.

 Read More From Spinditty